 For the flood events that occurred in December 2010 and December 2011, Council is able to recover a portion of its costs from a number of sources, including insurance, New Zealand Transport Agency subsidies and Central Government subsidies.
 For the December 2011 event, Council has recognised only the Central Government welfare subsidy claim for the event.
 An insurance claim, and Ministry of Civil Defence and Emergency Management claim are currently in the process of being prepared.
 Council expects that it is probable that these claims will be accepted.
+An contingent asset has been disclosed to this effect.

 By the end of the financial year the Council had incurred costs of \$5.155 million on this event.
+Based on estimates of the damage, Council expects to spend a further \$5 million on rectifying the damage from this event.